facebook/react-native-website/docs/linking.md

 </TabItem>
 <TabItem value="ios">

+:::note
-> **NOTE:** On iOS, you'll need to add the `LinkingIOS` folder into your header search paths as described in step 3 [here](linking-libraries-ios#step-3).
+On iOS, you'll need to add the `LinkingIOS` folder into your header search paths as described in step 3 [here](linking-libraries-ios#step-3).
 If you also want to listen to incoming app links during your app's execution, you'll need to add the following lines to your `*AppDelegate.m`:

 <Tabs groupId="ios-language" queryString defaultValue={constants.defaultAppleLanguage} values={constants.appleLanguages}>
 <TabItem value="objc">